gravitational/teleport/rfd/0058-oci-public-images.md

 Harbor supports authentication via an OIDC single sign-on provider, such as Okta.<sup>[[3]]</sup>

+#### Custom Registry w/ CloudFront Functions
+TODO: Thoughts on implementing read-only part of distribution spec to remove middle layer that runs docker registry.
+This solution essentially becomes CloudFront + S3 similar to our other artifact stuff.
+Additional complexities with pushing the images to S3 as custom script would be needed to make sure the layers are uploaded correctly.

+This solution potentially has the least operational overhead but requires understanding the docker-registry protocol at a decent level.

+#### **Third Party Registry**
+TODO: Dockerhub, AWS ECR Public, potential reference to mirroring RFD that would handle this

 ## References
+TODO: Fix or remove broken references list (trying to be fancy)

 \[1\] - https://access.redhat.com/articles/5925591
 \[2\] - https://goharbor.io/